TaylorFinklea/portfolio/content/projects/project/008-ai-automation-agents.md

 Developed agents that can interact with multiple APIs to complete complex business processes, handling authentication, rate limiting, error recovery, and data transformation between different systems.

 ### The Python-First Philosophy
-Through extensive experience with low-code platforms like Langflow, Flowise, and n8n, we've learned that Python-first development is essential for production-ready AI agents:
+Through extensive experience with low-code platforms like Langflow, Flowise, and n8n, I've learned that Python-first development is essential for production-ready AI agents:

 **Reliability & Debugging:**
 Code-based agents provide complete visibility into execution flow, making it possible to debug complex issues and implement robust error handling.
 Visual workflow tools become black boxes when things go wrong.